IU School of Social Work is headquartered on the IUPUI campus with locations on 8 IU Campuses. The school also has the Department of Labor Studies

 The BSW Child Welfare Scholars Program strives to enhance the recruitment and retention of qualified employees for DCS.
 The program offers students the opportunity to attend their senior year of the BSW program tuition free (limited to the in-state rate).
 Students are able to learn in-depth course content about child welfare and practice working with children and families while having the support of DCS staff and MSW prepared professionals.
 DCS offers students employment with a competitive salary within two months of graduation.

-Each student selected to participate in the program will receive full in-state tuition and mandatory fees during the duration of participation while maintaining full-time status (12 credit hour minimum), and a 2.5 overall GPA with a 3.0 GPA in the social work program.
+Students selected to participate in the BSW Child Welfare Scholars Program will receive full in-state tuition and mandatory fees for two semesters of their senior year in the BSW program.
+Students must maintain a 12 credit hour minimum enrollment with a 2.5 overall GPA and a 3.0 GPA in their social work classes.